Roots (2016 miniseries): Plot

 On the eve of the American Civil War, George returns from England after Russell gave him his freedom after 20 years.
 He returns to Tom Lea's farm, now in ruin, and discovers that while he was gone, his mother Kizzy had died and Lea had never freed the rest of his family.
 He tracks down Matilda and his family, now owned by a new master, Benjamin Murray (Wayne Pére).
 Murray allows George to stay with his wife on the plantation, much to the consternation of his secessionist son Frederick Murray (Lane Garrison), who is engaged to marry Nancy Holt (Anna Paquin).
-George later leaves after discovering that his freedom will be revoked if his remains in the state for more than 90 days.
+George later leaves after discovering that his freedom will be revoked if he remains in the state for more than 90 days.

 George's son Tom is now a skilled blacksmith and valued member of the Murray plantation.
 Tom (Sedale Threatt Jr.) blames his father for abandoning them and initially wants nothing to do with him.
 When war breaks out, Nancy reveals to Tom that she is a Union spy and tries to enlist him to help her.
 He initially refuses, but when Frederick and his friends rape his wife, Irene, Tom decides to help.
 Their plans go awry and Nancy and her slave Jerusalem (Mekhi Phifer) are exposed as spies and are hanged by Frederick.

 Meanwhile, George and another black man named Cyrus (T.I.) enlist in the Union Army.
 They participate in the Battle of Fort Pillow, and watch horrified when surrendering Black Union soldiers are massacred by Confederate troops.
 George, Cyrus, and Tom flee pursuing Confederate bushwhackers and return to the Murray plantation to learn that all the slaves have been freed by the Thirteenth Amendment to the United States Constitution.
 The Kinte Family stays for a time as sharecroppers, continuing to work the Murray Plantation in exchange for livestock and food.
 Once George returns to the Murray Plantation, he, Cyrus, Tom, Matilda and the rest of their family pack up their belongings and head to Tennessee to start a new life.
 When Frederick threatens them, George shoots him.
 Once in Tennessee, Tom and his wife have a daughter, the first Kinte born free in America.
 Many years later, a man named Alex Haley traces his roots to Kunta Kinte and writes a book to honor both his family and all African Americans.